 I leaned back, giving him a knowing look.
 “I’ve never met anyone who survived the prince's interrogation and lived more than a week.”

 My words hung heavily in the air, and for a moment, I wondered if I’d pushed too hard.
 My heart pounded in my chest, but I kept my expression calm.
 He needed to believe I was in control.
-I couldn’t afford to show fear—not now, when so much was on the line.
+I couldn’t afford to show fear—not now.

 'Come on!
 I spent almost all my money on that pill,' I desperately plead in my mind.